W-nn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A command that finds all empty files and directories in the current directory and all sub-directories.
-Only the names of the files and directories should be displayed (not the entire path).
-Hidden files should be listed, one file name per line
+A script that lists all the files with a .gif extension in the current directory and all its sub-directories